emiquelito/wagtail/README.md

     <br>
 </h1>

 Wagtail is an open source content management system built on Django, with a strong community and commercial support.
-It's focused on user experience, and offers precise control for designers and developers.
+It's focused on user experience, and offers precise control for designers and developers. test

 ![Wagtail screenshot](https://cdn.jsdelivr.net/gh/wagtail/wagtail@master/.github/wagtail-screenshot-with-browser.png)